ChristineLong/document/classification/README.md

 **Evaluation**:
 Accuracy among different datasets, benchmarked with other commonly used models. forms not as good as receipt or varied doc.

-## Solution 3: image object detection + empirical rules
+## Solution 3: text extraction + text classification
 placeholder

 ## Solution 4: image classification with localization